JuliaLang/julia/JuliaLowering/README.md

 People look at [Racket](https://racket-lang.org/) as an example of a very complete system of hygienic macros.
-We should learn from them, but keeping in mind that Racket's macro system is more inherently more complicated.
+We should learn from them, but keeping in mind that Racket's macro system is inherently more complicated.
 Racket's current approach to hygiene is described in an [accessible talk](https://www.youtube.com/watch?v=Or_yKiI3Ha4) and in more depth in [a paper](https://www-old.cs.utah.edu/plt/publications/popl16-f.pdf).